German constructions built around 300-year-old French fortress

 This strategic location offers incredible views over the bay towards Morsalines and Utah Beach to the south west, the island of Tatihou to the north east, plus a huge expanse of sea to the east of the small peninsula setting.

-These include R677 and R612 casemates for field guns, machine gun positions, and observation posts.
+The additional German builds include R677 and R612 casemates for field guns, machine gun positions, mortar and MG Tobruks, and observation posts.

 Perhaps the stand-out builds here are the four, dome-topped pillboxes – two of which can be seen along the seawall on the left-hand side of the road as you drive towards the fort site.
 Each pillbox features three embrasures for observation and firing positions and don’t look out of place on the original wall.